 2023 - Khartargachha Millennium | Commemorative Coin

-The 18th commemorative coin for the year 2023 was released on the occasion of the Khartargachha Sahastrabdi, marking the completion of its 1000 years of foundation by Jaincharya Shri Jineshwar Suri.
+The 17th commemorative coin of 2023 was released to mark the Khartargachha Sahastrabdi, completing 1000 years since its foundation by Jainacharya Shri Jineshwar Suri.

 Release Function: